ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 .. warning::

-   Folders inside the ``src/`` cannot contain spaces or hypens.
+   Folders inside the ``src/`` cannot contain spaces or hyphens.
 Replace these symbols by using the underscore '_'.

 The structure of the ``src/`` directory determines the namespace of the PyAnsys